Search Trajectories Networks of Multiobjective Evolutionary Algorithms

 The key idea of this method is that we keep track of a small number of decomposition vectors, match a representative solution to a vector, and then merge the vector trajectories of each vector into a single multiobjective STN.
 The following processes describes the steps to associate a solution to each of the vectors:

-\begin{enumerate} \item Initially, we choose the number of decomposition vectors $n$ and generate these vectors using the decomposition technique. \item Every iteration, we apply the non-dominated sorting procedure on the solution set and select the set of rank 0 solutions as the set of candidate solutions.
+\begin{enumerate} \item Initially, we choose the number of decomposition vectors $n$ and generate these vectors using the decomposition technique, using the technique discussed in the previous section. \item Every iteration, we apply the non-dominated sorting procedure on the solution set and select the set of rank 0 solutions as the set of candidate solutions.
 If the number of solutions in this set is less than $n$, we add solutions from rank 1, 2, and so on until we have $n$ or more candidate solutions. \item Every iteration, we select a representative solution for each vector from the set of candidate solutions, using the scalar aggregation function.
 In the case of ties, we choose the newest solution, discarding solutions already associated with that vector. \end{enumerate}

-After associating one representative solution for each weight vector.
-We map the locations of each representative solution as the nodes.
+After associating one representative solution for each weight vector, we map the locations of each representative solution as the nodes.
 To create this mapping, we use a precision parameter to portion the space into hypercubes with length $10^{-03}$.
 In other words, a node in the STN is equivalent to a $0.001 \times 0.001 \times 0.001$ hypercube.
 Edges are given by the sequence of locations of consecutive iteration.
 Each decomposition vector is modeled as an STN.
 Finally, we merge these STNs, establishing the merged STN, that models the search progress of an algorithm in a problem.
 We merge the STNs as follows:

 \begin{enumerate} \item The merged STN model merges the $n$ STNs of each decomposition vector and is obtained by the graph union of the $n$ individual graphs. \item The merged graph contains the nodes and edges present in at least one of the vectors graphs.
 Attributes are kept for the nodes and edges, indicating whether they were visited by both algorithms (shared) or by one of them only. \end{enumerate}